Jun 30, 2026 | 0 comments

 Example 3: Roofing Inspection to Contract

-When a homeowner asks for an inspection, that’s when a roofing job actually starts.
-The request is immediately tagged and assigned to the right sales rep using territory mapping.
-Then, the rep schedules the inspection, completes the visit, and uploads photos and notes from the roof.
-From there, a professional quote and proposal are sent out, and the customer can sign the contract digitally without anyone needing to mail a physical copy.
+A roofing job really starts when a homeowner asks for an inspection.
+The request is tagged and assigned to the right rep using territory mapping.
+The rep schedules the visit, completes it, and uploads photos and notes from the roof.
+A clear quote and proposal go out, and the customer signs the contract digitally, no mailing required.

 Feature AreaStandard CRMBasic Field Service SoftwareKnockio Field Service CRM